Lauren’s Acute Lymphoblastic Leukemia Story

 Once you get comfortable with different people, this is going to be fine.
 When you have that bad experience, that’s the one thing that sticks with you.

 The inpatient experience

-Both were inpatient, then after the first B cycle, I went home for two weeks.
-Then I had to come back in the hospital for five days to start it all over again.
-So every 21 days I was back in the hospital, from January till July.
+Both were inpatient.
+Then after the first B cycle, I went home for 2 weeks.
+Then I had to come back in the hospital for 5 days to start it all over again.
+Every 21 days I was back in the hospital, from January until July.

 It was chemo every day when I went for Cycle A, when I would get the red devil at the end of that.
-So once I finished that, I would go home, no matter what time I finished.
+Once I finished that, I would go home, no matter what time I finished.

 If it was 10 o’clock at night, they’d discharge me because they knew I didn’t want to be there.
-I’d rather be with my kids and lay in my bed.
+I’d rather be with my kids and lie in my bed.

-I’d do chemo the first three days then a day-break, then they would start the red devil that evening or depending on what time I got into the room, would determine when they’d start the red devil the last day and when I would leave.
+I’d do chemo the first 3 days, then a day break.
+Then they would start the red devil that evening or, depending on what time I got into the room, would determine when they’d start the red devil the last day and when I would leave.